geneontology/helpdesk/.github/ISSUE_TEMPLATE/new-member-onboarding.md

 - [ ] Add user to go-site/metadata/group-contacts.csv
 - [ ] Add user to go-site/metadata/users.yaml and any additional groups to go-site/metadata/groups.yaml
 - [ ] Add user to GitHub and appropriate groups
+- [ ] Add user to Slack and appropriate rooms